Introduction

 Part of being a good manager is knowing when to let an employee go.
 State you would deal with the employee in the following steps.

-1. Mention you would put the individual on a performance improvement plan or have a one-on-one meeting and let the employee know where he or she could improve.
+- Mention that you would put the individual on a performance improvement plan or have a one-on-one meeting with the employee to discuss where he or she could improve.

-3. If the employee does not improve then you would go through the appropriate HR channels and let the individual go.
+- If the employee does not improve, you should contact the appropriate HR channels and let the individual go.

-8. Can you give an example of how you have motivated your employees?
+8. Can you explain how you have motivated your employees?

-Motivation is key to any business and if you can motivate others you will be a great asset to the organization you are applying for.
+Motivation is crucial to any business, and if you can motivate others, you will be a great asset to the organization you are applying to.

-• I always believed that a simple thank you goes a long way.
-When someone performs a task or helps me out I usually thank them but I also tell their boss what a great job they did — I find this motivates employees.
+- I have always believed that a simple thank you goes a long way.
+When someone performs a task or helps me, I usually thank them, but I also tell their boss what a great job they did—I find this motivates employees

 Behavioral Interview Tips

-• Many professionals recommend using the star technique to answer behavioral interview questions.
+- Many professionals recommend using the star technique to answer behavioral interview questions.
 S.T.A.R stands for Situation, Task, Action, and Response.
-Basically, you first describe the situation, describe your task, what action you took, and what was the result.
+You first describe the situation, then your task, what action you took, and what the result was.

-• Take time to review your resume and think of situations where you were given a problem and played a lead role in solving the problem.
+- Review your resume and think of situations in which you were given a problem and played a lead role in solving it.

 Video